-(15) Subsequent Events
+(13) Subsequent Events

-On November 14, 2018, the Company requested that Conrent extend the maturity of the Amended Facility Agreement from April 1, 2019 to April 1, 2020.
-On December 3, 2018, Conrent agreed to convene meetings of the investors who purchased the securities from Conrent to finance the debt (the "Noteholders") and subsequently issued a notice of a meeting of Noteholders for each series of Notes, which meetings will be held on January 16, 2019.
-Based on discussions between the Company and Conrent to date, the Company anticipates that the Noteholders will agree to extend the maturity of the Amended Facility Agreement before its maturity on April 1, 2019, however no assurance can be given.
+On December 4, 2019, the Company requested that Conrent extend the maturity of the Amended Facility Agreement from April 1, 2020 to July 1, 2021.
+On January 6, 2020 the investors who owned the securities from Conrent used to finance the debt (the "Noteholders") held a meeting to address the Company's request.
+On January 7, 2020, Conrent notified the Company in writing that the Noteholders agreed to extend the maturity of the Amended Facility Agreement from April 1, 2020 to July 1, 2021.
+On January 10, 2020, the Company and Conrent entered into an amendment to the Facility Agreement which extends the maturity of the Facility to July 1, 2021.